This privacy notice provides you with details of how we collect and process your personal data in the following ways: –

 - Communicating with us via email, social media or other channels

-- Any information we have access to when you purchase a product via our shops in ETSY and Teachable
+- Any information we have access to when you purchase a product via our shop in Teachable

 By providing us with your data, you warrant to us that you are over 13 years of age.

 Chrissy Halton T/A Organise My House is the data controller and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).

 It is very important that the information we hold about you is accurate and up to date.
 Please let us know if at any time your personal information changes by emailing us at firstname.lastname@example.org.

 2. WHAT PERSONAL DATA DO WE COLLECT ABOUT YOU

 Personal data means any information capable of identifying an individual.
 It does not include anonymised data.